Balubadi

-Balubadi is a village development committee in Jhapa District in the Province No. 1 of south-eastern Nepal.
+Balubadi (वालुवाडी) is a former village development committee (VDC) in Jhapa District in Province No. 1 of south-eastern Nepal.
+It lies in the fertile Terai plains and borders Bhadrapur Municipality.
 At the time of the 1991 Nepal census it had a population of 4,926 people living in 985 individual households.
+By the 2011 Nepal census, the population had grown to 5,535 people in 1,246 households.